-The Motorcraft maintenance-free battery does not require additional water during its life of service.
-The vents are part of the cover and cannot be removed.
+The Motorcraft maintenance-free battery normally does not require additional water during its life of service.
+However, for severe service usage or in high temperature climates, check your battery electrolyte level, at least every 24 months or 24,000 miles (40,000 km).
+Keep the electrolyte in each cell up to the "level" indicator.
+Do not overfill the battery cell.
 For longer, trouble-free operation, keep the top of the battery clean and dry.
-Also, make certain the battery cables are tightly fastened to the battery terminals.
+Also, make certain the battery cables are always tightly fastened to the battery terminals.

-If you see any corrosion on the battery cables or terminals, remove the cables from the terminal and clean them both with a wire brush.
+If you see any corrosion on the battery cables or terminals, remove the cables from the terminal(s) and clean with a wire brush.
 You can neutralize the acid with a solution of baking soda and water.
 Reinstall the cables when you are done cleaning them, and apply a small quantity of grease to the top of each battery terminal to help prevent corrosion.